 When and how to take a baby snap

 While we certainly wouldn’t recommend juggling a DSLR and a baby, it’s very helpful to have a camera to hand when you welcome a new member of the family, so that you don’t miss any magic moments.
 With this in mind, you might want to keep a simple compact point and shoot in the living room or baby’s bedroom.

-Before you start snapping portrait shots, why not concentrate on catching baby in action?
-It may be a long time until they start walking or crawling, but in the early days there are lots of action shots to be had – from documenting baby’s first feed, bath, smile and laugh, through to snuggly shots with the family.
+Before you start snapping portrait shots, why not concentrate on catching the baby in action?
+It may be a long time until they start walking or crawling, but in the early days, there are lots of action shots to be had – from documenting the baby’s first feed, bath, smile and laugh, to snuggly shots with the family.

 • Shooting with a faster shutter speed will help ensure you don’t miss a thing